jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![Treaty of Paris](https://upload.wikimedia.org/wikipedia/commons/f/fe/Treaty_of_Paris_by_Benjamin_West_1783.jpg)

 _The American Revolution ended when the USA and the United Kingdom signed the Treaty of Paris (1783).
-The arrogant British nobles were so insulted by the sight of "commoners", they refused to sit with the Americans and therefore weren't painted in the official portrait.
-Player gods get their place in history, antagonists erase themselves.
+The arrogant British nobles were so insulted by the sight of "commoners," they refused to sit with the Americans and therefore weren't painted in the official portrait.
+Player gods get their place in history; antagonists erase themselves.
 I love it!_

 ## Society's Three Stories Tell Us If We're Watching the Story of Civilization, or Playing the Game of Civilization